wlssirius/ChaosTranslate/README.md

 # Introduction
-ChaosTranslate is a lightweight tool to automatically detect and translate charactors on Windows platform.
+ChaosTranslate is a lightweight tool to automatically detect and translate characters on Windows platform.
 It uses [Tesseract OCR](https://github.com/tesseract-ocr/tesseract) to detect characters inside the screenshot of user-selected application and [QtOnlineTranslator](https://github.com/crow-translate/QOnlineTranslator) to translate into target language.

 ![Image of UI](chaostranslate.png)